mantisbt-plugins/SampleAuth/readme.md

 # SampleAuth Plugin

-#
-# Autoprov and authenticator support added by Tamas Dajka (viper@vipernet.hu)
-#

 This is a sample authentication plugin showing how a MantisBT authentication plugin can implement its own authentication and control authentication related flags on a per user basis.

+Autoprov and authenticator support added by Tamas Dajka (viper@vipernet.hu)

 The authentication mechanism implemented by this plugin works as follows:
 - If user is administrator, use standard authentication.
-- If user is not registered in the db, user standard behavior.
+- If user is not registered in the db, use standard behavior; or if autoprovision is set then provision the user
 - Otherwise, auto-signin the user without a password.

 Users that are auto-signed in, can't manage or use passwords that are stored in the MantisBT database.